dyfet/kakusu/README.md

 The decision to make Busuto the successor to ModernCLI, and the fact that Kakusu can be compiled stand-alone with it's own implimentation of byte\_array, is why the backported byte\_array was removed from ModernCLI.
-Hitycho does also have a C++17 implimentation of byte\_array and friends, so I will likely adapt that for Hitycho rather than the built-in one, much like was done for Busuto.
+Hitycho also has have a C++17 implimentation of byte\_array and friends.

 ## Dependencies